-- 2. Persons who believe they have been aggrieved by a student-produced official student publication will file their complaint through the citizen grievance procedure, under board policy 213. - G. Time, place and manner of restrictions on official school publications. - 1.
+- F. Appeal procedure. - 1.
+Students who believe they have been unreasonably restricted in their exercise of expression in an official student publication will seek review of the decision through the student grievance procedure, under board policy 502.4. - 2.
+Persons who believe they have been aggrieved by a student-produced official student publication will file their complaint through the citizen grievance procedure, under board policy 214. - G. Time, place and manner of restrictions on official school publications. - 1.
 Official student publications may be distributed in a reasonable manner on or off school premises. - 2.
 Distribution in a reasonable manner will not encourage students to: - a. commit unlawful acts; - b. violate school rules; - c. cause the material and substantial disruption of the orderly and efficient operation of the school district or school activity; - d. disrupt or interfere with the education program; - e. interrupt the maintenance of a disciplined atmosphere; or - f. infringe on the rights of others.